 Three days after arriving in Peru, I finally left my hotel room.
 I’d been in the throes of altitude sickness: headache, nausea and dizziness.
 I’d done nothing but sleep and take occasional sips of water.
 Sunday had come and gone.
 Sunday had been market day and the reason I had stayed in the village of Pisac, which is thirty kilometers outside of Cusco.

 I had planned to arrive at the market early Sunday morning for pictures of vendors setting up their stalls and to spend the whole day photographing buyers and sellers.
-Sunday was something of a blur to me now.
+Sunday is something of a blur to me now.
 I remember hearing a flock of French tourists fluttering around the hotel, sing-songing with their high voices, so cheery and healthy sounding as they got ready to go to the market, while I lay on my bed and whimpered in pain.
 I knew I was sick when I just turned over and buried my head in the pillow, not caring about all the colorful photos awaiting me just a kilometer away.

 On Monday morning, the rpm’s of my spinning head having slowed somewhat, I forced myself to go down to breakfast and to call Rafael, the taxi driver, who had driven me from the airport in Cusco to Pisac.
 Rafael had endeared himself to me when, on our way through Cusco, he stopped at a sister hotel to tell them to prepare a cup of coca tea for me because I had told him I was tired.
 Although he had no way of knowing I was interested in photography, he stopped several times during the hour-long trip when he saw something to photograph.
 I knew then that Rafael was the perfect driver to show me the Sacred Valley.